jina-ai/jina/.github/pages/snippets.md

 # Jina Code Snippets

-These code snippets cover all aspects of Jina's functionality.
+These code snippets provide a short introduction to Jina's functionality and design framework.
 To run a snippet in a Jupyter Notebook, just click the "run" button next to the snippet.

 |     |   |
 | --- |---|